-These rooms complement the hotel’s unique architecture with an art deco style all their own.
+These rooms complement the hotel’s unique architecture with an art deco style.
 Maximum occupancy: two adults + one child.

-This larger room features a King bed and a chic, modern design.
+This room features a king bed and a chic, modern design.
 Maximum occupancy: three adults or two adults + two children.